-3. Selection
+2. Selection

 Each technical program area participating in the SBIR/STTR programs is provided a predetermined target number of applications that they may select for funding.
-The number is proportionate to their SBIR/STTR funding contribution.
 The grant applications that are considered candidates for funding are ranked in order of the highest quality and strongest program relevance based on the results of the evaluation.
 Selections are made from this ranked list until the program's SBIR/STTR Phase II budget is exhausted.
-The Selection Official may also consider other program policy factors such as program balance and needs of the technical programs.
+The Selection Official may also consider program balance and needs of the technical programs.

-4. Discussions and Award
+3. Discussions and Award